thecodecat23/cat-shelter/README.md

 - **Adoption / Services / CatsAdoptionGrpcService**: Contains integration tests for the `CatsAdoptionGrpcService` class.
 These tests focus on testing the adoption gRPC service in an integrated environment, simulating real-world scenarios.
 They ensure the service interacts correctly with the database and responds appropriately to various requests.

 Note: Currently, there are no integration tests available for the `CatsRepository` and `CatsAdoptionService` classes.
-You can consider adding integration tests to these components to ensure their proper integration with other parts of the application.

 ### CatsAdoptionGrpcServiceTests with GrpcTestFixture